Ditchingham

 Ditchingham is a village and civil parish in the English county of Norfolk.

-It is located across the River Waveney from Bungay, Suffolk.
+Ditchingham is located 1.3 mi north of Bungay and 12 mi south-east of Norwich, along the course of the River Waveney.

 History

 Ditchingham's name is of Anglo-Saxon origin and derives from the Old English for the homestead or settlement of 'Dicca's' people.

 In the Domesday Book, Ditchingham is listed as a settlement of 36 households in the hundred of Lodding.
 In 1086, the village formed part of the East Anglian estates of King William I.

 In 1855, an Anglican convent known as the Community of All Hallows was founded in Ditchingham by Lavinia Crosse and Reverend William E. Scudamore.
 The convent acted as a refuge for women in 'moral danger' and other destitute individuals.
 The community closed in 2018.

 Lilias Rider Haggard's novel, The Rabbit Skin Cap (1939) tells the life story of George Baldry, a local inventor and poacher.
 The picture on the front cover of the book is a painting by Edward Seago of local schoolboy, Douglas Walter Gower.
 In later life, Gower discovered the tusk of a woolly mammoth near the long barrow on Broome Heath which is now displayed in Norwich Castle Museum.

-Much of the surrounding countryside is part of the estate centred on Ditchingham Hall which was built in the Eighteenth Century and features gardens designed by Capability Brown.
+Much of the surrounding countryside is part of the estate centred on Ditchingham Hall which was built in the 18th century and features gardens designed by Capability Brown.
 The Hall is the ancestral seat of the Earl Ferrers and is currently in the possession of Robert Shirley, 14th Earl Ferrers.

+In the Nineteenth Century, a silk factory was built in Ditchingham which was later converted into a maltings and later use as a depot for the US Army during the Second World War.
+The building was severely damaged by fire in 1999 and is now in residential use.